-Continuous Conduction Mode (CCM) operation is employed in the LM43600-Q1 when the load current is higher than half of the peak-to-peak inductor current.
-In CCM operation, the frequency of operation is fixed unless the minimum HS switch ON-time (T{ON_MIN}), the minimum HS switch OFF-time (T{OFF_MIN}) or LS current limit is exceeded.
-Output voltage ripple will be at a minimum in this mode and the maximum output current of 2 A can be supplied by the LM43600-Q1
+CCM operation is employed in the LM43601-Q1 when the load current is higher than half of the peak-to-peak inductor current.
+In CCM peration, the frequency of operation is fixed unless the the minimum HS switch ON-time (T{ON_MIN}), the minimum HS switch OFF-time (T{OFF_MIN}) or LS current limit is exceeded.
+Output voltage ripple is at a minimum in this mode and the maximum output current of 1 A can be supplied by the LM43601-Q1